mjordan/GitBags/README.md

 ## Light GitBags

-Even Linus Torvalds admits that Git "[sucks](http://osdir.com/ml/git/2009-05/msg00051.html)" at handling big files.
+Even Linus Torvalds [admits](http://osdir.com/ml/git/2009-05/msg00051.html) that Git sucks at handling big files.
 The larger the file, the longer Git operations like `add` take.
-This is a problem, since Bags may contain large numbers of big files.
+This is a problem, since it is common for Bags to contain large numbers of big files.
 One work around for this problem is to create "light" GitBags.
-All this means is that you add only the tagfiles (bag-info.txt, manfiest-md5.txt, etc.) to your Git repo, and not the payload files in your Bag's /data directory.
+In a light GitBag, only the tagfiles (bag-info.txt, manfiest-md5.txt, etc.) are tracked in the Git repo, and the payload files in your Bag's /data directory are not.

-Any modification to a payload file will result in a new checksum for that file, so updating the manifests for a Bag will result in a change to the manifest files (and in bag-info.txt if you use the Payload-Oxum tag).
+Modifying the contents of a payload file will result in a new checksum for that file, and regenerating a Bag's manifests will alter its manfiest files (and to bag-info.txt if you use the Payload-Oxum tag) correspondingly.
 For this reason, Git is able to track changes to payload files even if those files are not included in the Git repo.

-An additional benefit of light GitBags is that they won't get nearly as large as GitBags that version big files
+So light GitBags solve the big file problem by not putting those files under Git's direct control.
+An additional benefit of light GitBags is that they won't get nearly as large as GitBags that version big files, because they don't keep old versions of the files - they only keep versions of the tagfiles.

 Light GitBags have a couple of disadvantages: